 Lastly, it is worth highlighting that the activity of the Group companies has no impact on the health and safety of consumers.
-In the case of the electricity transmission activity, it should be noted that due to the criteria applied in the design of the facilities, the levels of the electric and magnetic fields [EMFs] remain below those recommended by the Council of the European Union (Official Journal of the European Communities 1999/519/EC: limitation of exposure of the general public in areas where they spend significant time - 5 kV/m for the electric field and 100 μ t for the magnetic field).
+In the case of the electricity transmission activity, it should be noted that due to the criteria applied in the design of the facilities, the levels of the electric and magnetic fields (EMFs) remain below those recommended by the Council of the European Union (Official Journal of the European Communities 1999/519/EC: limitation of exposure of the general public in areas where they spend significant time - $5 \, kV/m$ for the electric field and $100 \, \mu t$ for the magnetic field).
 The main criteria applied are as follows:

-- Construction of double circuits and phased translocation in lines. - Raising the height of supports, thereby increasing the safety distances. - Minimum distances from the lines to population centres and isolated homes.
+- Construction of double circuits and phased translocation in lines. - Raising the height of supports, thereby increasing the safety distances.